What is a Formula vs Function in Excel?

 Formula vs Function in Practice

-In common business practice, users use the terms formula and function almost interchangeably.
+In common business practice, Excel users use the terms formula and function almost interchangeably.
 From a communication and comprehension perspective, there’s not a big difference.
-Just know that technically, a function is a piece of code that executes a predefined calculation, and a formula is something you create yourself.
+Just know that technically, a function is a piece of code that executes a predefined calculation, while a formula is something you create yourself.

 Thank you for reading this CFI guide to understanding Formula vs Function in Excel.